-As part of APICIL Group integration, OneLife is integrating the "Système de Management Intégré des Risques" (SMIR) approach.
+As part of APICIL Group integration, OneLife is integrating the "Système de Management Intégré des Risques Communautaires" (SMIRCo) approach with the aim to obtain the ISO 9001 2015 certification in 2021.

-An alignment with APICIL Group Risk Management methodology is required to ensure consistency in the aggregation of risk exposure at Group level.
+An alignment with APICIL Group Risk Management methodology has been required to ensure consistency in the aggregation of risk exposure at Group level.

-Before presenting specific risks inherent to the Company's business in subsequent section 4, here below is a summary of the key principles of the SMIR approach (in French as derived from APICIL Group processes):
+Before presenting specific risks inherent to the Company's business is subsequent section 4, here below is a summary of the key principles of the SMIRCo approach (in French as derived from APICIL Group processes):